apache/spark/docs/ml-features.md

 ## SQLTransformer

-`SQLTransformer` implements the transforms which are defined by SQL statement.
+`SQLTransformer` implements the transformations which are defined by SQL statement.
 Currently we only support SQL syntax like `"SELECT ...
 FROM __THIS__ ..."` where `"__THIS__"` represents the underlying table of the input dataset.
 The select clause specifies the fields, constants, and expressions to display in